-There are a handful of decent online bet portals going around the country but there are also some poor ones, and in between, well there are start-ups with ambitions.
+There are a handful of decent online betting sites in Ethiopia but there are also some poor ones, and in between, well there are start-ups with ambitions.
 One such newbie on the market is Shegerbet.com, which looks to be just starting out operations, like Qwickbirr and Best Bet.

 Shegerbet, despite using the English version, is still not fully synchronised and the local language is infused throughout the platform.

 The site seems to cater exclusively on football, with a substantial bet-market taking in leagues across the globe – both elite and obscure.

 There seems to be a 350 000 birr jackpot, advertised on a banner on the home landing page, but since this is in the local language it is not clear how this jackpot works.

 There must be a jackpot, otherwise this banner would not be there but there is no tab throughout the landing pages to indicate a jackpot-card.
 Clicking on the graphic indicating the jackpot should take a punter to a separate link page, but this does not happen.

 The main landing page menu is made up of a sportsbook, a link called ‘my bets’, a tab named ‘profile’ and a help icon.

 The menu can be found on the right-hand top side of the main landing page.
 Just underneath these tabs are the bet slip and a sentence which states the minimum bet for the site is 10 birr.

 Then there is a disclaimer that 15% of all winnings over 1000 birr will be taxed.
 This disclaimer, especially on the main landing page, and so prominently shown, is rare to find across many betting sites in Africa, but at least it tells the punter the tax law from the onset.